 Use of IP Addresses

 The Editorial Department, LLC is not responsible for the content or practices of third-party websites that may be linked to our site.
 Our site may also be linked to websites operated by other companies.
 Visitors to these websites should refer to each website’s respective privacy policies and practices.

-We use may use Google’s Adsense and other third-party advertising companies to serve ads when you visit our Web site.
-These companies may use information (excluding your name, address, e-mail address or telephone number) about your visits to this and other websites in order to provide advertisements on this site and other sites about goods and services that may be of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, please contact us (see below).
+We use may use Google’s Adsense and other third-party advertising companies to serve ads when you visit our website.
+These companies may use information (excluding your name, address, email address, and telephone number) about your visits to this and other websites in order to provide advertisements on this site and other sites about goods and services that may be of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, please contact us.

 In the course of serving advertisements to this site, our third-party advertiser may place or recognize a unique “cookie” on your browser.

-To view educational material on consumer privacy, please see http://www.ftc.gov/.
+To view educational material about consumer privacy, please visit http://www.ftc.gov/.

 Your Acceptance of These Terms

-If you do not agree to this policy, please do not use our website.
-The Editorial Department reserves the right to modify, alter or otherwise update this policy at any time, so visitors are encouraged to review this policy from time to time.
-Your continued use of The Editorial Department Website following the posting of changes to these terms will mean you accept those changes.
+If you do not agree with this policy, please do not use our website.
+The Editorial Department reserves the right to modify, alter, or otherwise update this policy at any time, so visitors are encouraged to review this policy periodically.
+Your continued use of The Editorial Department website after the posting of changes to these terms means that you accept those changes.